jeffstreet/ArduinoProcessingSerialLink/README.md

 ## Processing - Arduino
 Provides a serial link, sending and receiving, between a computer running Processing and an Arduino.

-### Arduino Side - 0.1
+### Arduino Side - 0.2
-Listens for incoming bytes, and sends them back.
-Tracks status of serial link with a boolean and the LED on pin 13.
+Uses state machine to handle incoming packets.
+Example ping packets implemented. racks status of serial link with a boolean and the SerialStatusLED on pin 13.
+Tracks status of Arduino serial actions with LED on pins 47, 49, 51, 53.

 ### Processing Side - 0.3
 Broadcasts Ping packets with time stamp.
 Prints elapsed time for roundtrip.
 Uses state machine to handle incoming packets.
 Tracks status of incoming serial traffic as boolean.